-Willow Springs Lake and its surrounding environs afford a visitor to the Mogollon Rim Country many of the outdoor sights and activities for which it is well known.
-This popular lake attracts not only those who enjoy fishing and other boating experiences, but also hikers, mountain bikers, and wildlife enthusiasts.
+Willow Springs Lake and its surrounding environs afford a visitor to the Mogollon Rim many of the outdoor sights and activities for which it is well-known.
+This popular lake attracts not only those who enjoy fishing, but also hikers, mountain bikers and wildlife enthusiasts.

 At 150 acres, Willow Springs is one of the larger lakes on the Rim.
 It features an earthen dam, a spillway bridge and Willow Springs Creek at the northeastern edge of the lake.
 A boat ramp is located nearby for boats with 8hp or less motors.
 Ample parking and restroom facilities are located at this ramp site.
 However, the trail is not accessible from the boat ramp.